szantog/panparks-media-gallery/README.txt

    f.
 Media YouTube (latest release, 7.x-1.0-alpha4)
       - Download from http://drupal.org/project/media_youtube and unpack it in your contributed modules directory (usually sites/all/modules).
    g.
-Plupload (latest release, 7.x-1.0-beta2)
+Plupload (latest release, 7.x-1.0-beta3)
       - First, download the module from http://drupal.org/project/plupload and unpack it in your contributed modules directory (usually sites/all/modules).
-      - Next, download the Plupload JavaScript library from http://www.plupload.com (latest release, tested with 1.4.2).
+      - Next, download the Plupload JavaScript library from http://www.plupload.com (latest release, tested with 1.4.3.2) and unpack it in sites/all/libraries (if the directory doesn't exist, create it first).
-      - Unzip this library inside your Plupload module directory (e.g., inside sites/all/modules/plupload, so that in the end there is a sites/all/modules/plupload/plupload directory containing the library).
 See the Plupload module's README.txt file for up-to-date instructions.

 3. Enable the modules.